 You can read more about Molly’s top 13 reasons here:

 Your grit, determination and gumption become 100% invested in your vision, and therefore, success or failure is determined by your actions, and yours alone.
-This is a huge responsibility, but then again, isn’t that why you want to be in business in the first place?

 - Canada has the 2nd largest franchise industry in the world, led only by the U.S.A.